 Workers Compensation Insurance

-- Payment of a percentage of injured workers wages whilst they are unfit for work
+- A percentage of injured workers’ wages for the period of time they are unfit to work

 - Compensation for lost earnings for workers who are forced to work at a reduced level due to an injury